helq/the-little-cppler-book/04-content-block-1.md

   << std::endl;
 ~~~

-[^parenthesismandatory]: the parthesis around the boolean expressions are necessary,
+[^parenthesismandatory]: the parenthesis around the boolean expressions are necessary,
   otherwise they would get confused with `<<`.

 = = =